sveltekit-i18n/lib/examples/single-load/README.md

 # Single-load app
 In this app, all translations are loaded by default.

-It's useful in case all language mutations are used within the app.
+It's useful in case all language mutations are used within the app or if you are using SvelteKit's `adapter-static`.
-Best fit for SvelteKit's `adapter-static`.